-Because we have integrated the set-up of parameters and tuning functions for our servomotors into the HMI, customers will not need to attach a laptop computer to the servo amplifier during configuration or learn complicated proprietary software to implement their servo application.
+Because we have integrated the set-up of parameters and tuning functions for our Servomotors into the HMI, most customers will not need to attach a laptop computer to the Servoamplifier during configuration or learn complicated proprietary software to implement their Servo Application.

-The various functions of the HMI Touch Screen can be accessed through a system of Menu Screens beginning with a Main Menu Screen.
+The various functions of the HMI Touchscreen are accessed through a system of Menu Screens beginning with a Main Menu Screen.
 (See Figures 5.1 and 5.2)

-Figure 5.2 shows the first 3-levels of Menu Screens and their functional relationship to each other, showing what screen you will access if you push a certain button.
+Figure 5.1 shows the first 3-levels of Menu Screens and their functional relationship to each other, showing what screen you will access if you push a certain button.